MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 ## Prerequisites

+- To run the code sample in the [Quantum Copilot](https://quantum.microsoft.com/en-us/experience/coding):
+  - A Microsoft (MSA) email account.

+- To develop and run the code sample in your local dev environment:
   - [Install the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview) (QDK) using your preferred language and development environment.
 This tutorial presents the solution in three different formats:
     - Q# standalone
     - Q# and Python
     - Q# and C#
   - If you already have the QDK installed, make sure you have [updated the QDK](xref:microsoft.quantum.update-qdk) (and the [Python qsharp package](xref:microsoft.quantum.update-qdk#update-the-qsharp-python-package), if applicable) to the latest version.

 ## Creating a Q# project